Tag: psychedelic art

 The ancient Egyptians used the blue lotus plant, which has psychoactive properties, for medicinal and religious ceremonies.
 The murals in the tomb of Pharaoh Tutankhamun, depict scenes of people using the blue lotus in a ceremonial context.

-These are some picture closeups I took at the archeological museum in Florence.
-It shows ancient Egyptian stones with art depicting blue lotus -the flower known for its psychedelic properties.
+These are some picture closeups I took at the Archeological Museum in Florence.
+It shows ancient Egyptian stones with art depicting the blue lotus -the flower known for its psychedelic properties.

 #3 Ancient Greeks:

 I took this picture in Pompeii.
-This is a mosaics floor with the illusionary geometric design that could have been inspired by the geometric designs seen on a spiritual journey.
+This is a mosaic floor with an illusionary geometric design that could have been inspired by the geometric designs seen on a spiritual journey.

 You died before you died and so didn’t die.

-Brian C. Muraresku appeared on Joe Rogan Experience podcast #2047 talking about his over a decade long research that he put in a book “The Immortality Key: the secret of the religion with no name”.
-In the podcast episode Brian describes ancient Greek ritual of drinking a special potion at the Temple of Eleusis, which was a carefully balanced brew of alcohol, herbs, spices and ergot.
+Brian C. Muraresku appeared on Joe Rogan Experience podcast #2047 talking about his over a decade-long research that he put in a book “The Immortality Key: The Secret of the Religion with no name”.
+In the podcast episode, Brian describes the ancient Greek ritual of drinking a special potion at the Temple of Eleusis, which was a carefully balanced brew of alcohol, herbs, spices, and ergot.
 (Ergot was a hallucinogenic fungus in rye and barley).
 Only women prepared the drink that gave the users transcendent experiences.
-This ancient religious practice got destroyed by the third century after Roman acceptance of Christianity as a main religion.
+This ancient religious practice was destroyed by the third century after the Roman acceptance of Christianity as a main religion.

 the history of psychedelic art